 - Renewable energy

-Zatak (Wealth Distribution & Social Responsibility)
+Zakat (Wealth Distribution & Social Responsibility)

-Islamic Finance encourages fair wealth distribution, As per Sharia Investing Principles, you are required to share a certain % (usually 2.5%) of your profit with charitable causes.
+Islamic Finance encourages fair wealth distribution, as per Sharia Investing Principles, you are required to share a certain % (usually 2.5%) of your profit with charitable causes.

 This is said to alleviate poverty as the rich-poor divide is reduced under profit sharing.
 This ensures that wealth circulates in the economy without exploitation.